twaldecker/twaldecker.github.com/_posts/2012-09-05-STM32-F4-Fedora-17-and-the-summon-arm-toolchain.md

 ---
 layout: default
-Using the summon-arm-toolchain on Fedora 17 and the STM32F4 Cortex-M4
+title: Using the summon-arm-toolchain on Fedora 17 and the STM32F4 Cortex-M4
 ---

 ## Prerequisites: